Unlawful Termination

 - Acting as a whistleblower.

-Breach of Contract
+Breach of Contract in Fontana Employment

-When an individual is contracted to perform a specific task for a specified period of time, he or she is generally hired as an independent contractor, rather than an employee.
+When an individual is contracted to perform a specific task for a specified period of time, they are generally hired as an independent contractor, rather than an employee.
 In certain cases, employees are also required to sign contracts.
+When a worker signs an employment contract, they are subject to the contract’s terms.

-When a worker signs an employment contract, he or she is subject to the contract’s terms.
-These can be more strict than the laws imposed on non-contracted workers, for both the employer and the hired worker.
-If an employer fails to act within their requirements according to the contract and this ends the worker’s employment, the worker can cite the premature end of the job in his or her breach of contract claim.
+These can be stricter than the laws imposed on non-contracted workers, for both the employer and the hired worker.
+If an employer fails to act within their requirements according to the contract and this ends the worker’s employment, the worker can cite the premature end of the job in their breach of contract claim.
+Understanding specific clauses, such as non-compete agreements or confidentiality provisions, is critical for both parties to avoid breaches, and a wrongful termination attorney in Fontana can provide valuable insights.

 Other Forms of Unlawful Termination